fp7mplane/protocol-ri/PKI/HOWTO.md

     - enter filename of your certificate
     - enter PEM passphrase (passphrase to open your encrypted certificate)
     - enter the Distinguished Name
-    - enter the root-ca passphrase (send a mail to stefano.pentassuglia@ssbprogetti.it to know that)
+    - enter the root-ca passphrase (mPlan3_CA)
     - re-enter PEM passphrase
 5. Certificate created in PKI/ca/certs/

 ###Generating a new CA:

-_IMPORTANT_: You can create your own CA and generate certificates dependent from that CA, but these will not be compatible with the other mPlane certificates.
+_IMPORTANT_: You can create your own CA and generate certificates dependent from that CA, but these will not be compatible with certificates provided in this repository.
 If you want to keep compatibility, use the provided CA (follow the steps in [Generating a certificate](#generating-a-certificate))

 To generate a new CA, run create-ca.sh and follow the instructions: